marcmsawaya/marcmsawaya/README.md

 ---

 ## 🙋‍♂️ About Me
-- 📖 I’m currently learning **Reinforcement Learning, SEO Optimization, and Networks and Encryption**
+- 📖 I’m currently learning **Reinforcement Learning, SEO Optimization, and Networks & Encryption**
 - 📫 Reach me at: For dev -- **xnttxunknownx@gmail.com** For Business -- marcsawaya2006@gmail.com

 ---